The purpose of popEpi is to facilitate computing certain epidemiological statistics where population data is used. Current main attractions:

 data(sibr)

-$cancer <- "rectal"
+sire$cancer <- "rectal"

-sire$cancer <- "breast"
+sibr$cancer <- "breast"

-sibr<- rbind(sire, sibr)
+sr <- rbind(sire, sibr)

-$cancer <- factor(sr$cancer)
+sr$cancer <- factor(sr$cancer)

-sr<- sr[sr$dg_date < sr$ex_date, ]
+sr <- sr[sr$dg_date < sr$ex_date, ]

-$status <- factor(sr$status, levels = 0:2,
+sr$status <- factor(sr$status, levels = 0:2,

-srlabels = c("alive", "canD", "othD"))
+labels = c("alive", "canD", "othD"))

-<- Lexis(entry = list(FUT = 0, AGE = dg_age, CAL = get.yrs(dg_date)),
+x <- Lexis(entry = list(FUT = 0, AGE = dg_age, CAL = get.yrs(dg_date)),

-x exit = list(CAL = get.yrs(ex_date)),
+exit = list(CAL = get.yrs(ex_date)),

 data = sr,